Program and speakers

 Friday May 24, 2019: Workshop Day

 Join this optional day of in-depth workshops to get even more value out of your visit.
-There are many great workshops to choose from and you can attend two – one in the morning and one in the afternoon.
+There are many great workshops to choose from and you can attend workshops both in the morning and in the afternoon.

 8:30 Doors open

 Come early – there will be coffee and croissants for the early risers.

 Choose from these interactive in-depth workshops.
 You get to pick two workshops before lunch and two more after.

 Rich, the Chief Storyteller of Menlo Innovations, will expand on his speech from the conference and share how to build happy and effective teams.